gravitational/careers/challenges/offsec-engineer/challenge.md

 ## Before the Interview

+Several days before the interview process begins, you will receive an invitation to a private Slack channel.
+This channel will contain the interview panel.
+You can ask the interview panel about the engineering culture, work-life balance, or anything else that you would like to learn about Teleport.

 You will need to setup the Teleport Client Tools on your local computer before this exercise.
 See here: https://goteleport.com/download/client-tools/?os=linux